“The better you use yourself, the better you will play.”

 Added to that, when we’re on stage and we project ungainly body language, our listeners sense our unease, and our performer-audience connection suffers.

-“Singing or playing requires us to coordinate everything that we are – our bodies, minds, and spirits.”
+“Playing instruments or singing requires us to coordinate everything that we are – our bodies, minds, and spirits.”

 • The shoulder is our most mobile joint, so it’s the trickiest to coordinate.